 Women wearing Ao Dai are probably one of the most interesting memories that travelers keep from Vietnam.
 The vividly colored top is worn over the wide trousers that go all the way to the soles.

 When we add the fact that every Ao Dai is customized to fit the customer’s shape, it is inevitable realizing how sensual this clothing item is, and how graceful looks the lady wearing it.
-Young girls are usually seen in white Ao Dai, while older girls that are not married wear soft pastel colors.
+Young girls are usually seen in Vietnamese traditional clothing like white Ao Dai, while older girls that are not married wear soft pastel colors.
 Strong and rich colors are reserved for married women.